 The Gibbs phase rule provides a general relationship among the degree of freedom of a system F, the number of phases P and the number of components C.

-Triple point : The point at which all the phases of the system coexist in equilibrium is called the triple point of the system.
+Triple point: The point at which all the phases of the system coexist in equilibrium is called the triple point of the system.
 System is invariant at triple point (since F = 0) .
-If either the temperature or the pressure or both are changed, all phases would no longer coexist and at least one of them would disappear.
+It changed if either the temperature or the pressure or both, all phases would no longer coexist and at least one of them would disappear.